-The Enterprise Surveys (ES) team has released new survey data for Bangladesh, India, Iraq, and Madagascar (the latter two also cover Micro enterprises).
+The World Bank Enterprise Surveys (WBES) team has released new survey data for Bangladesh, India, Iraq, and Madagascar (the latter two also cover Micro enterprises).
 In addition to the core questions included in all standard WBES, the surveys in Bangladesh and India have questions on contractual disputes, green economy, delayed payments, training costs, and other topics; the survey in Iraq has questions on business-government relations, management practices, technology adoption, and COVID-19; and the survey in Malaysia has questions on infrastructure and services, technology, competition, finance, business-government relations, labor, and firm performance.

-The ES team has also released the third round of the ES follow-up survey data which measures the impact of the COVID-19 pandemic on businesses for Kazakhstan; and a third round of similar data for Zimbabwe.
-These follow-up surveys re-interview the respondents of recently completed ES to collect information about closures (temporary or permanent), changes in sales, employment, and finance, along with policy responses, expectations, and other topics.
-The ES team has comparable, ongoing surveys in 46 countries.
+The WBES team has also released a second round of the WBES follow-up survey data which measures the impact of the COVID-19 pandemic on businesses for Kazakhstan; and a third round of similar data for Zimbabwe.
+These follow-up surveys re-interview the respondents of recently completed WBES to collect information about closures (temporary or permanent), changes in sales, employment, and finance, along with policy responses, expectations, and other topics.
+The WBES team has comparable surveys in 46 countries.
 The data are released as soon as they become available.
-New data from Zimbabwe Informal Business COVID survey is also now available, aimed at measuring the impact of the pandemic on informal businesses in Zimbabwe.
-Unlike the ES COVID follow-up surveys, this is a one-off data collection effort without a baseline survey.

 This report presents the findings of Enterprise Surveys conducted in eight economies in the region in 2013 and 2014: Djibouti, Egypt, Jordan, Lebanon, Morocco, Tunisia, the West Bank and Gaza, and Yemen.
 By analyzing detailed information on more than 6,000 private firms in the manufacturing and services sectors, the report provides fine-grained insights into the key drivers of firms’ performance and the major challenges of the business environment in which they operate.